sarthakarora2609/Pipeline-MIPS32/README.md

 ## What this project is

-This is a hardware description (not software) of a simplified MIPS CPU.
-It's written at a fairly low, structural level — pipeline registers, muxes, and logic gates are wired together explicitly, the way you'd draw them on a processor datapath diagram in a computer-architecture course.
+This is a hardware description of a simplified MIPS CPU.
+It's written at a fairly low, structural level - pipeline registers, muxes, and logic gates are wired together explicitly, the way you'd draw them on a processor datapath diagram in a computer-architecture course.
 It's meant for learning/simulating how a pipelined CPU actually works, not as a